indgy/bastille/docs/chapters/template.rst

   bastille template webjail nginx --arg-file values.txt

-Template arguments will only be replaced in the `Bastillefile`, to replace any arguments in COPY or OVERLAY files you may use the RENDER command to specify a file or directory whose contents should have the args replaced by their values.
+Only variables in the `Bastillefile` and defined via ARG will have their values replaced.
+To replace any defined variables in other files use the RENDER command to specify a file or directory whose contents should have the args replaced with their values.

 .. code-block:: shell